 - If you’re planning to do all of your internal travel by ferry, then either put Santorini at the start or end of your itinerary (the ferry from Athens can take 10 hours).

-- You can fly directly into Mykonos from the UK so again it is useful to have at the start/end of your trip.
+- There is an international airport in Mykonos, so again it is useful to have at the start/end of your trip.

 - Mykonos is booming for tourists & celebrities with money to burn which means there are plenty of funky hotels, bars & restaurants to choose from.

 - Mykonos, like Santorini, is a cruise ship destination which means when the ships are in, the tiny streets can feel overcrowded & slightly claustrophobic.